 ARTICLE 17: To see if the Town will vote to Raise and Appropriate the sum of Twenty Four Thousand Dollars (\$24,000) to be used by the Board of Assessors for the valuation update of real and personal property to meet triennial certification of values as required by Massachusetts State Law.

-(Doug moved to recommend and Gary seconded the motion.
-RECOMMENDED 4-0)

-ARTICLE 18: To see if the Town will vote to Appropriate the sum of Sixty Thousand Dollars (\$60,000) to be used for repairs to the Howes House roof.
+(RECOMMENDED 4-0) PASSED ARTICLE 18: To see if the Town will vote to Appropriate the sum of Sixty Thousand Dollars (\$60,000) to be used for repairs to the Howes House roof.
 Further, to authorize that this appropriation be met by authorizing the Treasurer with the approval of the Board of Selectmen to borrow Sixty Thousand Dollars (\$60,000) as permitted by M.G.L.
 Chapter 44, Sub Section 7 or any other enabling authority.

-(Greg moved to recommend and Doug seconded the motion.
-REQUIRES A 2/3 VOTE, RECOMMENDED 4-0)
+(REQUIRES A 2/3 VOTE, RECOMMENDED 4-0) YES 193 NO 3